7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Salsa1 tbsp1g

 Pro tip: Vegetables can be eaten in unlimited amounts.
-They are high in fiber and low in calories15.
+They are high in fiber & low in calories15.

 Smart Snacking for Blood Sugar Control